Advertisement

 As you explore Salamanca, you will be immersed in history and culture at every corner of the old town.

-This gorgeous city became a part of the UNESCO World Heritage Act in 1988, thanks to some of the oldest buildings in Spain.
+This gorgeous destination became a part of the UNESCO World Heritage Act in 1988, thanks to some of the oldest buildings in Spain.

 Plaza Mayor